Scrip: Company-issued customer scrip

-Some companies still issue scrip notes and token coin, good for use at company points of sale.
-Among these are the Canadian Tire money for the Canadian Tire stores and gasbars in Canada, and Disney Dollars (no longer printed, but still accepted), in circulation at The Magic Kingdoms and at other establishments owned and operated by The Walt Disney Company.
+Some companies issue scrip notes and token coins, which can be used at the point of sale.

+Canadian Tire money can be used at the Canadian Tire stores and gasbars in Canada.

+Disney Dollars are no longer printed, but they are accepted in circulation at The Magic Kingdoms and at other establishments owned and operated by The Walt Disney Company.